Georgian Orthodox Church: Under Russian and Soviet rule

-Patriarch Anton II of Georgia was downgraded to the status of an archbishop by the Russian Imperial authorities.
+Patriarch Anton II of Georgia was demoted to archbishop by the Russian Imperial authorities.

 In 1801, the Kingdom of Kartl-Kakheti (Eastern Georgia) was occupied and annexed by the Russian Empire.
-On 18 July 1811, the autocephalous status of the Georgian Church was abolished by the Russian authorities, despite strong opposition in Georgia, and the Georgian Church was subjected to the synodical rule of the Russian Orthodox Church.
-From 1817, the metropolitan bishop, or exarch, in charge of the church was an ethnic Russian, with no knowledge of the Georgian language and culture.
-The Georgian liturgy was suppressed and replaced with Church Slavonic, ancient frescoes were whitewashed from the walls of many churches, and publication of religious literature in Georgian heavily censored.
-Calls for autocephaly became heard again only after the intellectual national revival that started in the 1870s; the local clergy made such calls during the 1905 revolution, before being repressed again.
+On 18 July 1811, the autocephalous status of the Georgian Church was abolished by the Russian authorities, despite strong opposition in Georgia, and the Georgian Church was placed under the synodical rule of the Russian Orthodox Church.
+From 1817, the metropolitan bishop, or exarch, in charge of the church was an ethnic Russian, with no knowledge of the Georgian language or culture.
+The Georgian liturgy was suppressed and replaced with Church Slavonic, ancient frescoes were whitewashed in many churches, and the publication of religious literature in Georgian was heavily censored.
+Calls for autocephaly were heard again only after the intellectual national revival that began in the 1870s; the local clergy made such calls during the 1905 revolution, before being repressed again.

-Following the overthrow of the Tsar Nicholas II in March 1917, Georgia's bishops unilaterally restored the autocephaly of the Georgian Orthodox Church on 25 March 1917.
-These changes were not accepted by the Russian Orthodox Church.
+Following the overthrow of Tsar Nicholas II in March 1917, Georgia's bishops unilaterally restored the autocephaly of the Georgian Orthodox Church on 25 March 1917.
+These changes were not recognized by the Russian Orthodox Church.
 After the Red Army invasion of Georgia in 1921, the Georgian Orthodox Church was subjected to intense harassment.
-Hundreds of churches were closed by the atheist government and hundreds of monks were killed during Joseph Stalin's purges.
-The independence of the Georgian Orthodox Church was finally recognized by the Russian Orthodox Church on 31 October 1943: this move was ordered by Stalin as part of the war-time more tolerant policy towards Christianity in the Soviet Union.
+Hundreds of churches were closed by the atheist government, and hundreds of monks were killed during Joseph Stalin's purges.
+The independence of the Georgian Orthodox Church was finally recognized by the Russian Orthodox Church on 31 October 1943; this move was ordered by Stalin as part of a wartime policy more tolerant toward Christianity in the Soviet Union.
 New anti-religious campaigns took place after the war, especially under Nikita Khrushchev.
-Corruption and infiltration by the security organs were also plaguing the church.
-First signs of revival can be seen from the 1970s, when Eduard Shevardnadze, then secretary of the Georgian SSR's Communist Party, adopted a more tolerant stance, and new Patriarch Ilia II could from 1977 renovate derelict churches, and even build new ones.
-At the same time, nationalist dissidents such as Zviad Gamsakhurdia emphasized the Christian nature of their struggle against Communist power, and developed relations with Church officials that would come to fruition after 1989.
+Corruption and infiltration by the security organs also plagued the church.
+The first signs of revival appeared in the 1970s, when Eduard Shevardnadze, then secretary of the Georgian SSR's Communist Party, adopted a more tolerant stance, and new Patriarch Ilia II was able, from 1977, to renovate derelict churches and even build new ones.
+At the same time, nationalist dissidents such as Zviad Gamsakhurdia emphasized the Christian nature of their struggle against Communist power and developed relations with church officials that would bear fruit after 1989.